William G. Morgan Bio, Wiki, Age, Height, DOB(Famous Birthday), Family, Wife, Net Worth

 Morgan realized that basketball was much too strenuous for the older gentlemen, so he set out to invent a game for them to play

-William G. Morgan Height, Weight, Eye Color, Hair
+William G. Morgan Weight, Height in inches, Eye Color

 Height (Approx.)